domo-domino-desu/toc-20260824-zh/README.md

 2020-Nov-11  JH Major revision in preparation for 1.0.
 Added many exercises, provide full answers for each.
 2021-Nov-15  JH Writing Jupyter notebooks.
-2020-Jan-21  JH Text is getting a final in-class use before being set to version 1.0.
+2022-Jan-21  JH Text is getting a final in-class use before being set to version 1.0.
+2022-May-20  JH Run-up to 1.0: got asy to work on recent OS install.